-As of the end of the current fiscal year, the City's general fund reported an ending fund balance of approximately \$716,000.
-This balance represents an increase of \$96,000 from the prior year.
+As of the end of the current fiscal year, the City's general fund reported an ending fund balance of approximately \$685,000.
+Although this balance represents an decrease of (\$31,000) from the prior year.
+The City continues to maintain a fund balance in excess of one year of General Fund expenditures.